Refer to the link

 We strongly encourage you to work in a bipartisan manner to find solutions to the budget

-programs that help fuel the outdoor recreation economic engine.
-Thank you for your time
+problem that do not further harm successful and publicly supported conservation grant programs that help fuel the outdoor recreation economic engine.
+Thank you for your time & consideration.

 Sincerely,